JimChrModder/XSS-Finder/README.md

 - Android Led TV, Termux, Linux, Windows using cygwin

 # Versions
-- Version 1 is a normal version, could be used any time
+- Version 1 is a normal version
-- Version 2 is a Dom case is a special version, should be used only in Dom case
+- Version 2 is a Dom Experimental version

 # URI, URL, Parameters Payloads